Skip to main content

 Integration boundary

-Profile-driven mapping and validation isolate source variability while preserving operational traceability.
+Profile-driven mapping isolates source variability while preserving operational traceability.

 Operational surfaces